itspriddle/josh.fail/_posts/2022-06-16-somehow-i-manage-everyone-wants-to-sell-you-something.md

     distinct levels of automation maturity" is one that my organization "can use to self-assess [out] automation readiness and develop a sound strategy for moving forward."
 I am realizing that "framework" is probably a great way to flag the _real_ bullshitters in my inbox.
+Also "triad."
 20. 06/28/22: Kara has been working with a skilled Software Developer she thinks would be a great fit for my company.
 I'm not sure what those skills are.
 If that person's not a good fit, she has others!